 Federzoni isn’t the easiest name to pronounce merely because it isn’t familiar.
 As it is all that Brecht gave us, let’s give him a first name and call him Enrico.
 You know what?
 Let’s take it a step further and give him a nickname.: Enni or Enny or perhaps Rico.
 I did not do this much when I played Federzoni in 2013.
 But, I did create a backstory, just enough to give an identity or individualization for a character whose stage presence was brief.

 A lens grinder naturally grinds glass.
 And Galileo knew Enrico was one of the best lens grinders in all of Venice, making eyeglasses fashionable since their invention in Italy at the beginning of the 14th century.
 Enrico was skilled at his craft, but everyone makes mistakes.
 One day at the grinding wheel he was distracted and the wheel propelled fragments of glass into his right eye, blinding him.
-And so, I wore an eye patch as a physical manifestation of the story and in gave the character a distinguishing feature.
-So, what made this skilled lens grinder lose his focus (the pun is only partially intended)?
+And so I wore an eye patch as a physical manifestation of the story and this gave the character a distinguishing feature.
+What made this skilled lens grinder lose his focus (the pun is only partially intended)?

 It was his passion for knowledge and learning.
 He was a true philosopher – he loved (philo) wisdom (sophia).
 But without a formal education, the best he could do at the time was to work with Galileo and vicariously satiate his hunger for a universe revealed by Copernicus to be heliocentric.
 He did not read the works of Copernicus in Latin, but he had read De l’Infinito, Universo e Mondi (On the Infinite, Universe and Worlds) written by Giordano Bruno in 1584, which among Bruno’s other works was the most damaging to the world view of the Catholic church.